fana-io/fana-flag-bearer/flag-sovereign/documentation.md

 }
 ```

-# Example response object from flag sovereign to client SDK upon initialization with user context
+# Example response object from flag bearer to client SDK upon initialization with user context
 - `flagEvaluations` is required and is an array of flag objects
 - only toggled on flags (`status` is `true`) are included to limit data sent over network
 - `value` represents whether user should be served feature (defaults to false if flag isn't active)